Make your year-end gift with us today!

 John Cooper

 John enjoys playing and teaching Traditional Jazz (he has taught Jazz at the college level for nearly 30 years).
 He celebrates the genre as an American treasure and works hard to preserve and share it.
-As a Road Scholar, his goal is to promote and provide a greater understanding and appreciation for Traditional Jazz for Illinois audiences of all ages.
+As a returning Road Scholar, his goal is to promote and provide a greater understanding and appreciation for jazz and Louis Armstrong in particular.

 Program Logistics